brikis98/yevgeniy-brikman-homepage/_posts/2011-07-25-apartment-hunting-tips-and-tricks.md

 {% include figure.html path="blog/apartments/padmapper-logo.png" caption="Pad Mapper" url="http://www.padmapper.com/" %}

 Craigslist UI not quite doing it for you?
 Me neither.
-Padmapper overlays craiglist listings
+Padmapper overlays craigslist listings
 - as well as a few other apartment sites - on top of a Google Map, so you have a nice, visual interface to help you find your next home.
 There are also some nice filters (price, # bedrooms, photos, etc), visual indications of which